 3. Military Ball.
 The Military Ball is without doubt the nicest of the formal dances given at Patrick Henry High School and is improving with each year of experience.
 The ball combines an excellent catered dinner, with dancing to the music of a professional disk jockey.
 Unit instructors and other teacher and administrators enjoy an evening with their students without the restrictions of a classroom environment.
 Young men wear the dress uniform while young ladies wear civilian dress.
 The cost to the cadet is kept low through fundraising activities conducted throughout the school year.
 The ball is held just before Winter Break each year to avoid conflict with other student activities.

-4. Drill Meets.
-Patrick Henry High School NJROTC participates in many drill meets each year visiting a number of other schools and meeting students from diverse areas of the state.
+4. Drill/Raiders Meets.
+Patrick Henry High School NJROTC participates in many drill/raiders meets each year visiting a number of other schools and meeting students from diverse areas of the state.
 Teams are formed at the beginning of the year by interested members of the cadet corps.
 Many life-long friends are found during these meets.

 5. Ceremonies.
 Cadets take part in a wide range of ceremonies throughout the year, mostly as members of the drill team or color guard.
 Several events, however, involve the entire company.
 NJROTC plans and conducts a Veteran’s Day Ceremony for the school.
 The unit also participates in four or more local area parades each year and provides unit members to local civic groups when requested.